Dutch–Portuguese War: Casus belli

-Dutch seizure of a Portuguese carrack traveling from St. Thomé (India) to Malacca (Malaysia).
+English and Dutch seizure of a Portuguese carrack St. Thomé traveling from St. Thomé (India) to Malacca (Malaysia) in October 1602.

 At dawn on 25 February 1603, three ships of the VOC seized the Santa Catarina, a Portuguese galleon.
 It was such a rich prize that its sale proceeds doubled the capital of the VOC.
 The legality of keeping the prize was questionable under Dutch statute and the Portuguese demanded the return of their cargo.
 The scandal led to a public judicial hearing and a wider campaign to sway public (and international) opinion.
 As a result, Hugo Grotius in The Free Sea (Mare Liberum, published 1609) formulated the new principle that the sea was international territory, against the Portuguese mare clausum policy, and all nations were free to use it for seafaring trade.
 The "free seas" provided suitable ideological justification for the Dutch to break the Portuguese monopoly through its formidable naval power.

 Incursion into the East Indies: Batavia challenges Goa

 Battle for Malacca between the VOC fleet and the Portuguese, 1606.

 The Portuguese relied on four strategic bases in the East Indies: Goa, Hormuz, Malacca, and Macau.
 The first served as the seat of Portuguese viceroys, head of all Portuguese possessions east of the Cape of Good Hope and connected India with Portugal proper; Hormuz was a Portuguese protectorate, and the keystone of the Persian Gulf trade between Persia, Arabia, Mesopotamia, and the rest of Asia and Africa.
 Malacca connected Goa to the Indian Ocean trade via Cape Comorin and Ceylon; and Macau was the hub for the trade routes stretching from the South China Sea to the Sea of Japan and to the Spice Islands, east of New Guinea in Melanesia.
 The other locations were important but not crucial: including Diu along with Bombay (until the English acquisition).
 These Indian cities controlled the approaches to the smaller Gulf of Cambay and to the larger Arabian Sea as well.

 If both Diu and Hormuz would fall, that would prevent the West Asian markets from being taxed by Portugal, which would deny Lisbon the revenue from the southernmost course of the silk route.
 It was a lucrative trade but not as essential to the Indian Ocean spice trade network at large.